 - academic libraries and other research infrastructures in a globalized and networked world, especially in relation to

-- approaches to attribution and assessment of research contributions featuring community-led governance models, including ORCID, VIVO, as well as newer decentralized approaches like SOLID, MaidSafe and blockchain,
+- attribution and assessment of research contributions featuring community-led governance models, including ORCID and VIVO,

 - Open Educational Resources (OER), especially utilization of peer production approaches like on Wikipedia and book sprints,